containerum/containerum-docs/content/platform/components/mail.md

   helm repo update
   helm install containerum/mail
   ```
-  Now you can proceed to [installing the permissions component](/platform/components/permissions).
+  Now you can proceed to [installing the ui component](/platform/components/ui).